Home

 Lab Accomplishments

-• Dr. Haebig received a 3-year federal research grant from the National Institute of Deafness and Other Communication Disorders (NIDCD -- R21 Early Career Researcher award).
+• Dr. Haebig received a federal research grant from the National Institute of Deafness and Other Communication Disorders (NIDCD -- R21 Early Career Researcher award).
 The studies that are associated with this grant will examine whether retrieval practice (which involves testing newly learned information) promotes word learning in autistic children better than re-studying.
 Our recent work has documented that retrieval practice helps preschool children with typical development and preschool children with language disorders to learn new words.
 We will apply similar procedures to examine whether retrieval practice promotes word learning and generalization in autistic children between 4 and 10 years of age.

 Recent Research Findings